Grizzlies guard Danny Green takes major step toward return

-They knew the three-time champ would spend a large chunk of the season on the bench while working his way back, but they had a plan.
+They knew the three-time champ would spend a large chunk of the season on the bench while working his way back from a torn ACL, but they had a plan.

 “He’s ingratiated himself since the summertime … he’s been involved with everything we’ve done as a team,” Grizzlies head coach Taylor Jenkins said.
 “That’s something we talked about from the outset.
 If this plan’s going to go the way we hope it goes … we have to do it right from the outset even though you’re not playing.”

-While Green is still in the process of working himself back onto the floor, Jenkins made it clear that his fit with the team in the locker room should make it easier for him to develop chemistry with the Grizzlies core on the court once he’s healthy.
+While Green is still in the process of working himself back onto the floor, Jenkins made it clear that his fit with the team in the locker room should make it easier for him to develop chemistry with the Grizzlies core on the court.

 His three-point shooting and championship experience could be a big plus for the Grizzlies down the stretch.